About

 [hide]

-• Why you should be making this white bread loaf recipe!
+• Why you’ll LOVE this white bread loaf recipe!

 • What is classic white bread made with?

-• Tips for making perfect homemade bread (homemade white bread)
+• My best tips for perfect homemade bread (homemade white bread)

 • How to form the perfect loaf of bread